ChristianPick/NETN-COM/NETN-COM.md

 Figure.
 Object Classes

 The application layer should only use the `CommunicationNode` and `Connection` objects to determine if data can be sent or received.
-I.e. data should only be sent if a valid instance of `Connection` for transmitting data is available, and receivers should reject data from a sender if it is not included in `IncomingConnections`.

-The application layer should only use the `CommunicationNode` and `Connection` objects to determine if data can be sent or received.
-If no `Connection` object is present or no receiver is set set the sender could drop the data.
-The receiver must reject incoming messages if he is not inlcuded in the receivers' list of the corresponding Connection object.
-In case IncommingConnections are calculated for the receivers' CommunicationNode this data could be used instead of the data present in the Connection object.
+If no `Connection` object exists or if the `Receivers` attribute is empty, the sender can drop the data entirely.
+A receiver should drop any incoming messages if not included in the `Receivers` attribute of the corresponding `Connection` object.
+If the `IncommingConnections` attribute of a `CommunicationNode` is calculated for a receiver, it can be used to determine if incoming data should be dropped or not.

 ## CommunicationNetwork
 The CommunicationNetwork class specifies details about the type of and service used by a logical communication network.
 This corresponds to the CommunicationNet-Elements of MSDL Units and Equipments.